Neki18/Conversational_agent/README.md

 ## 🤝 Support

-For issues or questions, please create an issue or contact the development team.
+For issues or questions, please create an issue or contact me.

 ---